Hertha Ayrton: Support for women's suffrage

 As a teenager, Ayrton became deeply involved in the women's suffrage movement.
 In her 50s, she joined the WSPU in 1907 after attending a celebration with released prisoners.
 In 1909 Ayrton opened the second day of the Knightsbridge "Women's Exhibition and Sale of Work in the Colours" which included new model bicycles painted in purple, white and green and raised from 50 stalls and tea etc. £5,664 for the movement.
-Ayrton was with the delegation that went with Emmeline Pankhurst to see the H. H. Asquith on 18 November 1910 (Black Friday) and were met by his private secretary who informed them that the Prime Minister had refused to see them.
+Ayrton was with the delegation that went with Emmeline Pankhurst to see the prime minister, H. H. Asquith, on 18 November 1910 (Black Friday) and were met by his private secretary who informed them that the Prime Minister had refused to see them.
 Other members of the delegation included Dr Elizabeth Garrett Anderson, Dr Louisa Garrett Anderson and Princess Sophia Duleep Singh.
+Ayrton was one of many 1911 United Kingdom census boycotters, hosting around 40 census resisters in her Norfolk Square home and leaving the household census form incomplete.

 In 1912, Ayrton permitted Christabel Pankhurst to transfer sums to her bank account to avoid confiscation, and hosted Pankhurst in times of recovery from imprisonment and force feeding.
-One attempt to re-arrest Pankhurst on 29 April 1913 to continue her sentence was driven back by suffragettes picketing outside, but Pankhurst was eventually re-arrested outside Ayrton's home on her way to the funeral of Emily Davison (who had been killed after running in front of the King's horse at the Derby).
+One attempt to re-arrest Pankhurst on 29 April 1913 to continue her sentence was driven back by suffragists picketing outside, but Pankhurst was eventually re-arrested outside Ayrton's home on her way to the funeral of Emily Davison (who had been killed after running in front of the King's horse at the Derby).
+Ayrton's London home was later described as "a centre for suffragist endeavour" and she also hosted Emmeline Pankhurst while Pankhurst recovered her health in the aftermath of her prison hunger strikes in early 1913.

 Ayrton was a close friend of the scientist Marie Curie and gave her daughter, Irène Curie, mathematics lessons.
-Although Curie usually chose to withhold her name from petitions, Ayrton managed to persuade her to sign a protest against the imprisonment of suffragettes through her daughter.
+Although Curie usually chose to withhold her name from petitions, Ayrton managed to persuade her to sign a protest against the imprisonment of suffragists through her daughter.

 It was through suffrage activism that Ayrton met Barbara Bodichon, a fellow suffragist and a co-founder of Cambridge's Girton College.
 Bodichon helped to make it financially possible for Ayrton to attend Girton and went on to support her financially throughout her education and career, including bequeathing her estate to Ayrton.